DukeNukemCentral/DNZH-PC-Port-Community/README.md

 - Online Multiplayer netcode support and for NukemNet.
 - Keeping it vanilla as possbile with few small changes.

-## Contributors:
+## Contributors
+Since this is more a community like project anyone new is welcomed.

+People helping out with project:
 - Snake Plissken from Outer Heaven Gaming

-Since this is more a community like project anyone new is welcomed.

 If you'd like to contribute project, feel free to join [Duke Nukem Central](https://discord.gg/VMBfuXjFga) community.
 To contact pc port team in zero hour modding channel.